Beyond Outerplanarity: Introduction

-The \emph{convex} (or \emph{1-page book}) \emph{crossing number} of a graph~\cite{schaefer2013graph} is the minimum number of crossings which occur in any convex drawing.
-This concept has been introduced several times (see~\cite{schaefer2013graph} for more details).
 The convex crossing number is NP-complete to compute~\cite{masuda1987np}.
-However, recently Bannister and Eppstein~\cite{Bannister_2014} used treewidth-based techniques (via extended monadic second order logic) to show that it can be computed in linear FPT time, i.e., $O(f(c)\cdot n)$ time where $c$ is the convex crossing number and $f$ is a computable function.
-Thus, for any $k$, the \emph{outer $k$-crossing graphs} can be recognized in time linear in $n+m$.
+However, Bannister and Eppstein~\cite{Bannister_2014,be-cm1p2pdgbtw-JGAA18} used treewidth-based techniques (via extended monadic second order logic and Courcelle's theorem; see Theorem~\ref{thm:courcelle}) to show that the convex crossing number can be computed in linear time.
+More precisely, they show that, given a graph $G$ with $n$ vertices and $m$ edges, the convex crossing number of~$G$, $\operatorname{cr}^\circ(G)$, can be computed in $O(f(\operatorname{cr}^\circ(G))\cdot (n+m))$ time, where $f$ is a computable function.
+Thus, recognizing \emph{outer $k$-crossing graphs} is \emph{fixed-parameter tractable}.

+There is a natural connection between outer $k$-planar graphs and $(k/2)$-outerplanar graphs.
+Consider an outer $k$-planar graph $G$ with some outer $k$-planar drawing and place a dummy vertex at each crossing to get a planarized graph~$G'$.
+The graph~$G'$ is $(k/2)$-outerplanar.
+The treewidth of~$G'$ is known to be at most $3/2k$~\cite{bodlaender1998}.
+We can construct a tree decomposition of~$G$ from the tree decomposition of~$G'$ by replacing every dummy vertex~$v$ of~$G'$ in each bag with the four endpoints of $G$ corresponding to~$v$.
+This increases the treewidth of the decomposition of~$G'$ by a factor of~4.
+Therefore, the treewidth of~$G$ is at most~$6k$.

+With more involved arguments, Wood and Telle~\cite{Wood2007} showed that every outer $k$-planar graph (actually every graph from a somewhat larger class of graphs) has treewidth at most $3k+11$.
+Recently, this upper bound has been improved by Firman, Gutowski, Kryven, Okada, and Wolff~\cite{fgkow-btokp-GD24} to $\lfloor 1.5k \rfloor + 2$.
+Strengthening the connection between outer $k$-planar graphs and $O(k)$-outerplanar graphs, Pyzik~\cite{pyzik2025treewidthouterkplanargraphs} constructed, for every $k$, a $k$-outerplanar graph of treewidth $3k$ that is also outer $2k$-planar.